Flu vaccination

 Who is eligible to get a free flu vaccine?

-• those who are in long-stay residential care
+- those in long-stay residential care homes (see GOV.UK site footnote 1)

 If you’re an unpaid carer, register as a carer with you GP as this will help you to receive your flu vaccine within the surgery and access many other benefits the practices may have on offer for unpaid carers.